· Always keep the instrument and bow latched in the case (or cover) when not in use to prevent accidental damage.

 2. Secure a new ebony peg in the table vise.
 Use a utility knife to carefully score (make a line, not a cut) the peg below the decorative ring.
 This will help the peg shaver to create a clean edge and not chip the decoration.

-3. Insert the peg into the peg shaver and continue to turn it to create the correct taper on the peg.
-Select the hole in the shaver that will create the perfect size taper so the peg will slide through the hole on the violin neck and extend the correct distance (12 mm) exiting the hole.
+3. Insert the peg into the peg shaver and rotate it while gently pushing in creating the correct taper on the peg.
+Select the hole in the shaver that will create the perfect size taper so the peg will slide through the hole on the violin neck and extend the correct distance (12 mm from the head).
 The hole may need to be adjusted slightly larger.
 Continue the process of tapering the peg, checking the fit often, until you have the perfect fit between the peg and hole.

 4. Insert the peg into the hole and use a pencil to mark the end of the peg on the backside of the scroll where it should be cut and shortened.
 Insert the peg into the vice to secure it.
 Cut the end off of the peg at the pencil mark with a fine saw.
 Use a fine file to round the end.
 Sand the peg end with increasingly finer sandpaper with a slight curve to the end of the peg.

-5. Mark the placement for the string holes with a pencil (halfway between the sides of the peg box walls).
+5. Mark the placement for the string holes with a pencil (approximately halfway between the sides of the peg box walls).
 With the peg in the vise, use a drill to create the string hole on each peg.
 Sand the edges of the hole lightly to remove any burrs (a small mouse tail file can assist in this process).
-Apply a coat of “Lava” soap or peg dope to the peg where it rubs the holes so that it will both turn with ease and stick where you want it to
+Apply a coat of Peg Dope to the peg where it rubs the holes so that it will both turn with ease and stick where you want it to

-Here is a link to the peg fitting with pictures.
+Here is a link to peg fitting with pictures.

 Its one of several reasons:

 -The hair is too long either from stretching or from being rehaired too long

 -The plug in the tip or frog has come loose